 You've hit the jack pot with these printable addition worksheets for kindergarten, first, and second grade.

-When my children already know how to count, these are my favorite printables for helping them learn how to add.
-I also have addition videos that kids can watch on phones and tablets.
-See the link below.
+When your children already know how to count, these will be your favorite printable worksheets for helping them learn how to add.

 Do be sure to laminate the printable addition flash cards if your printer uses water soluble ink like my Epson printer does.
 A sneeze or spill can blur the ink and if you laminate the cards you can use paper or thinner card stock.

-I've arranged these in groups in order of how advanced a child would be.
-As you go down the page, you'll find worksheets that older kids can use.
-Me?
-I use several together and put several of each table together in a binder both for practice and later for review.
+You'll find these worksheets in groups in order of how advanced a child would be.
+As you go down the page, you'll find worksheets that older children can use.
+Try using several different sheets together by putting several of each table together in a binder both for practice and later for review.

-When my child is working on the ones, I'll use the ones charts from sections #1 and #6 together.
+When your child is working on the ones addition table, use the ones charts from sections #1 and #6 together.
 The same for the other tables.
 For older children's review I add in #5.

-The next few tables will be easier simply because the lingo will be easier, the children will recognize an equation better.
+The next few tables after the ones table will be easier simply because the lingo will be easier and the children will recognize an equation better.
 These are also excellent first grade addition worksheets.